Doughty rallies No. 12 Auburn for 79-73 win over NC State

-The Tigers (10-0) remained the only unbeaten Power Five team with perhaps their toughest win of the season.
+The Tigers (10-0) remained the only unbeaten Power Five team with perhaps their most notable win of the season.
+There was no 3-point barrage or offensive explosion like last year’s team sometimes produced on its way to the Final Four.

+”We’ve got to be a great defensive team to win games,” Doughty said. ”We aren’t as good at scoring as we were last year, and we know that.
+We just try to focus on defending, winning our matchup.”

 The Wolfpack (8-3) briefly took a lead on Braxton Beverly’s layup with 5:23 left but couldn’t score again for the next four-plus minutes.